 The coaching team and support staff work in collaboration to support athletes to achieve their goals.
-Each athlete is assigned a lead coach who will work with them to create a training plan that accounts for their individual strengths, weaknesses and training history.

 As a team we are always trying to develop:

 - Understanding – we believe that athletes who have a greater understanding of themselves, the sport and their training/racing plans will have a better chance of delivering success in competition

 - Ownership – we assist and encourage athletes to develop the skills to have input into and eventually lead their own programmes and development

 - Challenge – triathlon is a tough sport, there’s no getting away from it – we create an environment of supportive challenge to prepare athletes for the demands of competition